 I’ll handle this.
 But my God, it would be nice to not have to.

 * * *Rebecca Masterson is a writer, speaker, and an advocate for children.
-For more from Rebecca, like her page on Facebook or follow her on Instagram.
+For more from Rebecca, follow her on Instagram.
+Or sign up for her newsletter.